BoyHardy/dspp/README.md

-# Who are the main characters in the Lord of the Rings?
+# The Lord of the Rings: Are there 'main characters'?

-### Can a data science approach answer this?
+### Executive Summary
+This starts as all good stories do - in the pub.

 <!-- this is a comment -->